hadronomy/brain/200 Misc/My node tools and packages.md

 ## Stacks

 - [T3](https://create.t3.gg) - Made by Theo, simply awesome.
-(I just have to set the app directory and a few things more)
+(I just have to setup the app directory and styling)